Christian Brothers (film)

-Christian Brothers is a 2011 Indian Malayalam language action thriller film directed by Joshiy and written by Udayakrishna and Siby K. Thomas.
-The film features an ensemble cast of Mohanlal, Suresh Gopi, Dileep and R. Sarathkumar with an ensemble supporting cast.
+Christian Brothers is a 2011 Indian Malayalam language epic action thriller film directed by Joshiy and written by Udayakrishna and Siby K. Thomas.
+The film features Mohanlal in the title role alongside Suresh Gopi, Dileep and R. Sarathkumar with an ensemble supporting cast.
 The film features musical score composed by Rajamani and songs by Deepak Dev.

-Christian Brothers was released worldwide on 18 March 2011 and had the largest release for a Malayalam language film at that time.
+Christian Brothers was released worldwide on 18 March 2011 and had the largest release for a Malayalam language film at that time..
+The film was a commercial success and was the highest grossing Malayalam movie of 2011.